disasterpiece9000/InstaMod-2.0/SettingsDocumentation.md

 **Section Name:** [ACTIVITY TAG 1]
 * **Note:** Each subsequent tag must increment the number at the end.
 If a number is skipped then the tag will not be seen.

-**Description:** Criteria for a user to receive flair text for the given tag.
+**Description:** Add tags to users flair .
 This section supports secondary criteria.

 | Key | Description | Values |
 | ----------- | ----------- | ----------- |